Xiaomi Mi Pad: Hardware

-The Mi Pad has a 7.9 inch screen, with a resolution of 1536 x 2048 which results in a pixel density of 324ppi.
+The Mi Pad has a 7.9-inch screen, with a resolution of 1536 x 2048 which results in a pixel density of 324 ppi.

 Mi Pad is the first tablet released in the market with Nvidia Tegra K1 chipset, a chip Nvidia claims that outperforms both the Xbox 360 and the PS3, whilst consuming significantly less power.

 Mi Pad uses Corning Gorilla Glass 3 on its display and palm detection technology to prevent accidental taps while holding the tablet.